rdkcentral/rdkservices/Bluetooth/doc/BluetoothPlugin.md

 <a name="method.getDiscoveredDevices"></a>
 ## *getDiscoveredDevices <sup>method</sup>*

-This method should be called after getting at least one event  [onDiscoveredDevice](#events.onDiscoveredDevice) event and it returns an array of discovered devices
+This method should be called after getting at least one event  [onDiscoveredDevice](#events.onDiscoveredDevice) event and it returns an array of discovered devices.

 ### Events

-  No events are triggered.
+  No Events.

 ### Parameters